 The Bottom Line

-Having poor credit does not mean that you can’t get a debt consolidation loan.
+Poor credit does not mean you can’t get a debt consolidation loan.
 However, it might be more difficult for you to get a loan right away or to get one at a favorable rate.
 If you decide to apply for a debt consolidation loan, be sure to shop around for the best rates and do your best to improve your credit.